jkc4416/jkc4416.github.io/_posts/2025-01-19-build-datapipeline.md

   - Model Training: Periodically retraining models with new data.
   - Deployment: Transferring trained models to production environments.
   - Monitoring: Tracking model predictions, performance monitoring, and detecting data drift.
-- The essence is automating all these processes so that, once set up, they can run periodically with minimal human intervention.
+- The essence is automating all these processes so that, once set up, they can run periodically with minimal human intervention.<br>
-<br><br>

 ### 1.2 Why is Automation Necessary?
 - Humans dislike repetitive tasks!
 Manually running scripts daily at midnight might work for a while but will inevitably lead to lapses.